 Compressor

-This is the belt driven pump attached to the engine that acts as the processor of the entire system.
-It has a magnetic clutch at the front whose purpose is to activate the compressor as soon as it receives power.
+This is the belt-driven pump attached to the engine that acts as the processor of the entire system.
+It has a magnetic clutch at the front to activate the compressor when it receives power.

-When active, the compressors’ role is to compress and afterwards transfer refrigerant gas.
+When active, the compressors’ role is to compress and afterward transfer refrigerant gas.
 In other words, it pumps refrigerated gas to the condenser in a loop.
-This refrigerant is what is responsible for cooling the hot air which is then released back as cool air.
+This refrigerant is responsible for cooling the hot air, which is then released back as cool air.

-There is a notable pressure difference that helps divide the AC system into two parts: the ‘discharge’ high pressure side and the ‘suction’ low pressure side.
+A notable pressure difference helps divide the AC system into two parts: the ‘discharge’ high-pressure side and the ‘suction’ low-pressure side.

 Condenser

-High pressure driving in the gas from the compressor is responsible for the change of state to a liquid.
-This process generates quite a bit of heat which is usually removed by the air circulating outside the condenser.
+High-pressure driving in the gas from the compressor is responsible for the change of state to a liquid.
+This process generates a lot of heat, usually removed by the air circulating outside the condenser.

 Orifice tuber

-Also known as the thermal expansion valve, this component is responsible for depressurizing the refrigerant liquid back to a gas.
+Also known as the thermal expansion valve, this component depresses the refrigerant liquid back to a gas.
 Cars that use a receiver drier rely on the thermal expansion valve while those with an orifice tube utilize and accumulator.

 Either way, this part is usually found between the evaporator and condenser.
-These parts coordinate to maintain the correct pressure and temperature of your system calculating the right amount of refrigerant that can circulate the system.
+These parts coordinate to maintain your system’s correct pressure and temperature, calculating the right amount of refrigerant that can circulate the system.

 Receiver drier or Accumulator